ata-crtl/rfid-drawer-lock/README.md

 ---

-### Off‑board connections
+### Off board connections

-The PCB breaks out clean headers for all off‑board modules.
-These are simple plug‑in connections using dupont leads or crimped JSTs.
+The PCB breaks out clean headers for all off board modules.
+These are simple plug in connections using Dupont leads or crimped JSTs.

 <details>
   <summary><strong>LiPo Battery → Battery Header (J_BAT)</strong></summary>